linrongbin16/colorbox.nvim/README.md

 })
 ```

-## Collection Maintainance
+## Notes

 I found a few color collections never update their collections, which is a sad thing.
+Also this is the original reason why I create this plugin.

-To fix this issue, I use python scripts to update colors automatically, but for now I still need to manually run them:
+To fix this issue, I use python scripts to update colors automatically, but for
+now I still need to manually run them:

 ```bash
 python3 fetch.py